CXwudi/comp5903-easy-cucumber/README.md

           | 10    | 5        | 5         |
     ```

-2. Create your step definition class(es), these classes must be public and all step definition must be public as well.
+2. Create the step definition class(es).
+These classes must be public and all step definition must be public as well,
+   like following:
     ```java
     // MyStepDefinition.java
     import scs.comp5903.cucumber.model.JStep;